-3. Do you need an agent or surrogacy consultant?
+Do you need an surrogacy agency or consultant?

-Depending on your nationality, you may be able to save money by managing your surrogacy procedure yourself and working directly with a clinic overseas.
+Depending on your nationality, you may be able to save money by managing your surrogacy procedure yourself and working directly with a clinic in the United States or abroad.
+This is called an Independent Surrogacy journey.
 That said, there are benefits of working with an experienced agent, especially for couples who do not have expert knowledge of assisted reproduction or immigration issues.

 A less obvious, but important benefit of your agent will be your agent’s relationships with different vendors and medical professionals.
 For example your egg donor is critical to your success, but if you simply choose a donor from an online catalog, you are inviting heartbreak.
 A good agent has personal relationships with multiple donation agencies, and can work with them personally to sift through the hundreds of profiles to find the short list of high-value donors.